elainebroche-dev/pf4-wayfarers-guided-hikes/README.md

 - Click the "Code" button to the right of the screen, click HTTPs and copy the link there
 - Open a GitBash terminal and navigate to the directory where you want to locate the clone
 - On the command line, type "git clone" then paste in the copied url and press the Enter key to begin the clone process
+- To install the packages required by the application use the command : pip install -r requirements.txt
+- When developing and running the application locally set DEBUG=True in the settings.py file
 - Changes made to the local clone can be pushed back to the repository using the following commands :

   - git add *filenames*  (or "." to add all changed files)